 Although that would work, you may want to use a different method for a couple of reasons.
 First, if you add more networks to this mesh, then your network topology would get pretty complicated.
 Second, you might wanna have more control over the traffic between networks.
 An alternative to peering all of the networks together is to use a hub-and-spoke topology, with the hub acting as a router.
 In this configuration, the only way for two spokes to communicate with each other is through the hub.
 One big advantage of this architecture is that you could put shared services in the hub that could be used by all of the spokes.
 Some examples are firewalls, DNS servers, and intrusion detection systems.
 One option for creating a router in the hub network is to deploy a simple Linux VM that can route traffic.
 To make this work, you also need to add route tables with user-defined routes so the spokes will know to send their external traffic to the hub.

 In addition, you need to check the allow forwarded traffic option when you're creating the peerings.
 This means to allow traffic from the hub VNet that was forwarded from another spoke VNet.
 An alternative to deploying a virtual machine as a router is to deploy a virtual network gateway.
 If you do this, then you'll still have to create route tables.
 But instead of checking the allow forwarded traffic option, you'll have to check the allow gateway transit option on the peering connections from the hub.
 Then you'll have to check the use remote gateways option on the peering connections from the spokes to the hub.
 If you don't enable both of those settings, then traffic won't flow through the gateway and the hub.
-There's one restriction to keep in mind with this setup.
-It only works if the virtual networks are in the same region.
-You can't enable gateway transit or remote gateways if the VNets are in different regions.
 And that's it for virtual network peering.

 About the Author